dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-web-packages.md

 In this example:

 - The **–source** parameter specifies the **package** provider and indicates the location of the web package.
 - The **–dest** parameter specifies the **auto** provider.
 The **computerName** setting provides the service URL of the Web Deploy Handler on the destination server.
 The **authtype** setting `Bearer` indicates that you want to use an access token for authentication, and as such you need to provide the token value as the **password**.
-Finally, the **includeAcls="False"** setting indicates that you don't want to copy the access control lists (ACLs) of the files in your source web application to the destination server.
+The **includeAcls="False"** setting indicates that you don't want to copy the access control lists (ACLs) of the files in your source web application to the destination server.
 - The **–verb:sync** argument indicates that you want to replicate the source content on the destination server.
 - The **–disableLink** arguments indicate that you don't want to replicate application pools, virtual directory configuration, or Secure Sockets Layer (SSL) certificates on the destination server.
 For more information, see [Web Deploy Link Extensions](https://technet.microsoft.com/library/dd569028(WS.10).aspx).
 - The **–setParamFile** parameter provides the location of the *SetParameters.xml* file.